gravitational/careers/challenges/frontend/challenge.md

 ## Levels

 There are 6 engineering levels at Teleport.
-Levels 1-5 are open through the challenge.
+Levels 1-4 are open through the challenge.

-Level 6 is only for internal promotions.
+Levels 5 and 6 is only for internal promotions.
 Check the [engineering levels document](https://raw.githubusercontent.com/gravitational/careers/main/levels.pdf) for more details.

 ## Requirements